Skip to main content

 ComplexityLowHighMedium

-SecurityWeak (multiple credentials)Weak (plaintext storage)Strong (agent local permissions)
+SecurityWeak (many credentials)Weak (plaintext storage)Strong (agent local permissions)

 Drift DetectionNonePartialBuilt-in